Proximify/bibutils/README.md

 > "The bibutils program set inter-converts between various bibliography formats using a common [MODS-format XML](https://www.loc.gov/standards/mods/) intermediate.
 For example, one can convert RIS-format files to BibTeX by doing two transformations: RIS->MODS->BibTeX.
 By using a common intermediate for N formats, only 2N programs are required and not N^2-N. These programs operate on the command line and are styled after standard UNIX-like filters." (see [CTAN package](https://ctan.org/pkg/bibutils))

-The current version of the libraries using in this project is [bibutils 6.10](https://sourceforge.net/projects/bibutils/files/), and are distributed under the [GNU General Public License Version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+The current version of the libraries using in this project is [bibutils 6.10](https://sourceforge.net/projects/bibutils/files/) (released on **2020-03-23**).
+The original files are unmodified and distributed under the [GNU General Public License Version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

 ## Metadata Object Description Schema (MODS)